RGF-team/rgf/FastRGF/examples/README.md

-### Examples
+# Examples
----
-* ex1 This is a binary classification problem, in libsvm's sparse feature format.
-Use the *shell script* [run.sh](ex1/run.sh) to perform training/test.
-The dataset is downloaded from <https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#madelon>.

-* ex2: This is a regression problem, in dense feature format.
-Use the *shell script* [run.sh](ex2/run.sh) to perform training/test.
-The dataset is from <https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html#housing>.
+You can learn how to use FastRGF by these examples.

-Note that for these small examples, the running time with multi-threads may be slower than with single-thread due to the overhead it introduces.
-However, for large datasets, one can observe an almost linear speed up.
+Note that for these small examples, the running time with multithreading may be slower than with single-threading due to the overhead it introduces.
+However, for large datasets, one can observe an almost linear speedup.

-The program can directly handle high dimensional sparse features in the libsvm format as in ex1.
+FastRGF can directly handle high-dimensional sparse features in the libsvm format as in [binary_classification example](./binary_classification).
 This is the recommended format to use when the dataset is relatively large (although some other formats are supported).

----
 ### Tips for Parameter Tuning

 There are multiple training parameters that can affect performance.
 The following are the more important ones: